hw-ju/Tutorial_AF2_NIM_Brev/README.md

 - You should now be directed to a Jupyter Lab that appears in your web browser.
 If it doesn’t load, try refreshing the page. <br>
 Close up the benign error if it pops up. <br>
 <img src="images/path_not_found.png" alt="Alt text" width="300"> <br>
-Double click the tutorial Jupyter Notebook in the left panel to open it up. <br>
+Double click the tutorial Jupyter Notebook `call_API.ipynb` in the left panel to open it up. <br>
 <img src="images/click_ipynb.png" alt="Alt text" width="500"> <br>
 - You're ready to run the tutorial Jupyter Notebook. <br>
 <img src="images/ready.png" alt="Alt text" width="500">